microsoft/vscode-dev-containers/containers/python-3/README.md

 #### Installing or updating Python utilities

-This container installs all Python development utilities using [Pipx](https://pipxproject.github.io/pipx/) to avoid impacting the global Python environment.
+This container installs all Python development utilities using [pipx](https://pipxproject.github.io/pipx/) to avoid impacting the global Python environment.
 You can use this same utility add additional utilities in an isolated environment.
 For example:

 ```bash
 pipx install prospector
 ```

-See the [Pipx documentation](https://pipxproject.github.io/pipx/docs/) for additional information.
+See the [pipx documentation](https://pipxproject.github.io/pipx/docs/) for additional information.

 #### Debug Configuration